-I’ve been very blessed over the years to serve thousands of people who were attending programs that I was either sponsoring or instructing.
-While the vast majority of my experiences working with people have been positive, too often I’ve seen good intentions morph into bad execution.
-Many of these can be prevented and I challenge you to avoid these 6 stupid ways you will waste training dollars:
+I've been fortunate over the years to serve thousands of people attending programs that I was either sponsoring or instructing.
+While the vast majority of my experiences working with people have been positive, too often I've seen good intentions morph into bad execution.
+Many of these can be prevented and I challenge you to avoid these 6 ways you will waste training dollars:

 1. Not willing to participate yourself

 If only I had a dollar for every time I've been told by a group of employees that their manager is the one who should really be in the training.
 It's striking how rarely managers show up in the classroom with people they've sent to training.
 Unfortuantely, sometimes it's the case that the manager was the one who most needed the class.

 Even better, tell people you're coming to the training with them and then don't show up.
 People love that.